Mold In The Northwoods: Why It Happens

 Why Northern Wisconsin Homes Are at Risk

-• Snowmelt and Ice Dams: As snow accumulates on rooftops and then melts unevenly, it can seep under shingles and into attics, causing hidden leaks and condensation.
+• As snow accumulates on rooftops and then melts unevenly, it can seep under shingles and into attics, causing hidden leaks and condensation.

-• High Humidity: Summer humidity can linger in poorly ventilated areas like basements, crawlspaces, and bathrooms, creating a breeding ground for mold.
+• Summer humidity can linger in poorly ventilated areas like basements, crawlspaces, and bathrooms, creating a breeding ground for mold.

-• Temperature Fluctuations: Rapid changes between warm and cold weather can lead to condensation on windows, walls, and in insulation—especially in older or under-insulated homes.
+• Rapid changes between warm and cold weather can lead to condensation on windows, walls, and in insulation—especially in older or under-insulated homes.

-• Poor Drainage and Grading: Water pooling around the foundation or seeping into basements is a common issue in this region, especially during spring thaw or heavy rains.
+• Water pooling around the foundation or seeping into basements is a common issue in this region, especially during spring thaw or heavy rains.

 The Hidden Nature of Mold